{{ summaryHeading }}

 How to Use This Tool:

 1. Choose Solve for.
-Use Required heat-sink thetaSA when sizing a sink, Check installed heat sink when comparing a candidate, or Maximum power on installed sink when the sink is already fixed.
+Required heat-sink thetaSA sizes the maximum C/W rating you can accept, Check installed heat sink tests a candidate, and Maximum power on installed sink estimates the safe heat load for a fixed sink.

 3. Enter Power dissipated, Ambient temperature, and Design margin below Tj max.
-Use heat dissipated inside the device, the hottest local air near the sink, and the margin you want below the datasheet limit.
+Use worst-case device heat and the hottest air around the sink.

-7. Fix validation messages before reading the result.
-Common causes are zero or negative power, a working junction target at or below ambient, negative theta values, a missing candidate thetaSA in check modes, or a sink base ceiling below ambient.
+If an input issue appears, fix it before using the result.
+Common causes are zero or negative power, a working junction target at or below ambient, negative resistance values, a missing candidate thetaSA in installed-sink modes, or a sink base ceiling that is not above ambient.

 Interpreting Results:

-Installed margin is the quick health check for an entered candidate.
-At 10 C or more, the result is labeled Installed sink has margin.
-From 0 C up to but not including 10 C, it is Installed sink is tight.
-Below 0 C, it is Installed sink runs hot.
+Installed margin compares the estimated junction temperature with the working target, which is Tj max after the selected design margin has been subtracted.
+A margin of at least 10 C is labeled Installed sink has margin.
+A margin from 0 C up to but not including 10 C is Installed sink is tight.
+A negative margin is Installed sink runs hot.

 Technical Details: